-- Can reduce the natural aggressive impulses, which decreases the llikelihood of your pet hurting himself by fighting.
+- Can reduce certain aggressive impulses, which can decrease the likelihood of your pet hurting himself, or others, by fighting.

 - Prevents your dog straying away from home in search of a mate.

-- It can improve naughty behaviour such as marking his territory or trying to mate with objects/people.
+- It can improve sexually-driven behaviour such as marking his territory or trying to mate with objects/people.